 - 1 boneless pork loin roast (about 2 pounds)

 - In a small bowl, combine the first six ingredients; mash into a paste.
 Stir in oil; set aside.
 Peel potatoes.
 To achieve rose shape, cut a thin slice off the bottom of potato. make a circular row of downward cuts, each about 3/4 in long, but do not cut all the way through.
 To expose the petals, starting 1/4 in. above each petal, cut out a small wedge from behind each petal.
 Repeat with additional layers, positioning petals of new row between the lower row to create a true flower effect.

 - Brush with herb mixture.
 Brush remaining mixture over pork.
 Place potatoes on a rack in a shallow roasting pan.
 Bake, uncovered, at 325° for 40 minutes.
 Place pork with fat side up on rack in pan.

-- Bake for 1-1/4 hours or until a meat thermometer reads 160° and potatoes are tender.
+- Bake for 1-1/4 hours or until a thermometer reads 160° and potatoes are tender.
 Let roast stand 10 minutes before slicing.
 Yield: 4 servings.